fluxninja/aperture/docs/content/guides/api-quota-management/quota-scheduling-for-openai.md

     - `match_labels`: Labels to match the request against.
 In this case, it is `product_reason`.

-Selectors parameters allows filtering of the requests to ensure where the policy will act on.
+Selectors parameters allow filtering of the requests to ensure where the policy will act on.

 - `selectors`: